Retargeting is just a tool, so I’d rather discuss a retargeting strategy called “Cascade.”

 - Users who were on the website from 14 to 60 days ago

-All these users were on our website in the past and showed their interest, but each of the 4 groups requires a different approach and a different offer.
-Groups of users with different participation periods form a cascade, and the retargeting becomes cascaded.
+All these users were on our website in the past and showed their interest, but each of the four groups requires a different approach and a different offer.
+Groups of users with varying periods of participation form a cascade, and the retargeting becomes cascaded.

 The Method of 7 reasons

-It’s a variation of cascaded retargeting strategy.
-We, just like before, create several retargeting lists with different terms of participation.
-For example: 7 lists, 1 day long each.
+It’s a variation of the cascaded retargeting strategy.
+We, like before, create several retargeting lists with different terms of participation.
+For example 7 lists, one day long each.